jamesmpls80/S2T2S/README.md

 The install.sh script writes a detailed log to install.log in the project folder.
 This is useful for debugging failed installs or dependency conflicts.

-The basic script executes in sequence, s2t2s executes asynchronously sothat it is listening while it is talking. be sure to use headphones or the character will start arguing with itself.
+The basic script executes in sequence, s2t2s executes asynchronously so that it is listening while it is talking. be sure to use headphones or the character will start arguing with itself.
 Future versions will enable the user to interrrupt the virtual assistant, have a more robust long term memory and use of character profiles.

 📄 License
 MIT License — see LICENSE for details.